TayJiunYuan/write-now/README.md

 - **Email Management**

-  The email page is designed to streamline your workflow by summarising and organizing your emails effectively:
+  The email page is designed to streamline your workflow by summarising and organising your emails effectively.

   - **Inbox**
     - Displays a list of your recent emails, each accompanied by a short AI-generated summary.